Information to help with respiratory health and frequent sneezing in cats and dogs.

 When your pet inhales a breath, he or she also inhales tiny particles of dust and irritants.
-The nose of a cat or dog is extremely sensitive to smells and odors and it does not take a lot to make a cat or dog sneeze!
-Ultimately, when your pet sneezes - the body is trying to get rid of something by sneezing (usually something that is bothering the fine hairs in the nose, which could be dust, irritants due to allergies).
+The nose of a cat or dog is extremely sensitive to smells and odors.
+It doesn’t take much to make a cat or dog sneeze.

-Sneezing can pass the infection to other dogs and cats with pets from shelters having been exposed to the infection, and older pets being more at risk due to a weakened immune system or changes in the nasal membranes.
+Sneezing can pass the infection to other dogs and cats.
+Pets at shelters are especially at risk of infection, since they live in close quarters with other animals.
+Older pets are at increased risk due to a weakened immune system and age-related changes in the nasal membranes.

 Help for Sneezing

 If your dog or cat keeps sneezing and you’re concerned, take a rectal temperature reading.
 A fever can indicate a respiratory tract infection.
 The normal temperature of a cat or dog is about 102.5F.
 A temperature over 103.5F may indicate a problem.

 Conventional preventative treatment for respiratory tract viruses usually includes vaccination.
 Treatment of an active infection will usually include antibiotics, vitamin A and good nutrition.